patrickpiedad/MediPal/README.md

     <li>Button interactivity to validate properties with model and allow/not allow for form submit as appropriate</li>
     <li>Logic to execute specific actions if collections do not show, async functionality, JavaScript interaction when deleting symptoms for user-feedback.</li>
     <li>Model classes for base object structure</li>
-    <li>Service interfaces to allow for abstracted interaction with async functions</li>
+    <li>Service interfaces to allow for abstracted interaction with async functions and loosely coupled components</li>
-    <li>Multiple roles available for account creation</li>
     <li>Foreign key implementation in relational database (MS SQL Server)</li>
     <li>Authorization role based access for specific pages and components</li>
+    <li>Populate user dashboard items with user account information using current user authentication</li>
+    <li>Database seeding to ensure admin account, roles, and other features are always added to database in new environments</li>
 </ul>

 <br></br>